-These rules may be changed as required by the organizer, who will note rule changes on the competition blog.
-In addition, the organizer has final say in all disputes regarding any ambiguities in the rules listed below.
+These rules may be changed as required by the organizers, who will note rule changes on the competition blog.
+In addition, the organizers have final say in all disputes regarding any ambiguities in the rules listed below.

-If you have any questions regarding the rules, please contact the organizer.
+If you have any questions regarding the rules, please contact the organizers.

 Judges must play and rate at least five games for their ratings to be counted during a given competition year.

 Judges may discuss the games during the judging period, but should be careful when doing so in a public forum.
 Make appropriate allowances to hide spoilers, and don't put spoilers in titles of posts or blog entries.
 You may freely use the intfiction.org forum set aside for public comp discussion.

 A competition author may not judge the entries.
 That is, if you've entered any games this year, you may not vote in this year's IFComp.